-By default, when a new environment is created or an existing environment is opened, NightBench will prompt the user as to the language that will be used for development in that environment.
+By default, when a new environment is created, NightBench will prompt the user as to the language that will be used for development in that environment.
+Likewise, when an attempt is made to open a preexisting environment in a directory that contains multiple environments, NightBench will prompt the user as to the language of the desired environment (note that a particular directory may contain multiple environments, each using a different language for development).
 The options on this page allow the user to specify a particular language, circumventing the query each time an environment is created or opened.
 The user may also choose to be prompted every time an environment is created or opened.

-- NightBench Project "New Environment" on page 4-6 - NightBench Project "Open" on page 4-5 - NightBench Development "New Environment" on page 5-5 - NightBench Development "Open Environment" on page 5-8 - "Preferences" on page 1-8
+- NightBench Project "New Environment" on page 4-6 - NightBench Project "Open" on page 4-5 - NightBench Development "New Environment" on page 5-5 - NightBench Development "Open Environment" on page 5-9 - "Preferences" on page 1-7